fpjohnston/TECO-64/doc/insert.md

 memory available for command string storage.
 When command string space is about to run out, TECO will ring the terminal’s bell after each character that is typed.
-Attempting to enter too many characters into the current command string causes unpredictible results to occur and should be avoided.
+Attempting to enter too many characters into the current command string causes unpredictable results to occur and should be avoided.

 As explained [here](action.md), certain characters are filtered out by the